-The Langston Hughes Papers are the single most consuted collection in the Beinecke Library’s vast archives.
+The Langston Hughes Papers are the single most consulted collection in the Beinecke Library’s vast archives.
 Part of the James Weldon Johnson Memorial Collection of African American Arts and Letters, they were donated by the iconic American writer beginning in 1941 and continuing throughout his life.
 The archive’s nearly 700 boxes of material are an extraordinary trove of timely and timeless treasures.
 Hughes’s words and work both speak of his time and speak to our times.

 Among the more than 15,000 folders in the Langston Hughes Papers are many writings that relate to democracy and voting, including many well-known, widely published, and oft-recited poems.
 There are also lesser-known pieces, such as the notes, drafts, and the author’s copy of an occasional piece from the presidential election year of 1956, The Ballot and Me: An Historical Sequence.
 The variety and frequency of Hughes’s work regarding suffrage underscore his concern for voting rights and commitment to the fight for civil rights throughout his life.